gAtmos/Atmos_python/README.md

     - **cold** to control two peltier module
     - **light** to control a WS2801 60 leds strip
     - **wind** to control two three wired fan (fan speed control)

+# TO DO
+- [ ] A WS281x controller for more advanced strip led
+- [ ] A easiest way for user to set their system
+- [ ] Add animation feature for PWM devices